 Some ingredients add vibrant color to your meal, but also to your teeth.
 As you enjoy your spices on January 12 for Curried Chicken Day, keep in mind that this ingredient is not very tooth-friendly.
-Fortunately, Dr. Fondriest can restore your smile back to pearly white.
+Fortunately, Dr. Fondriest can restore your curry tooth stains back to pearly white

 The curry spice is rich in yellow color.
 It gives your cuisine an exotic flavor and a beautiful color.
 However, the yellow hue doesn’t look so beautiful on your teeth.
 Your enamel, or the outer surface of your teeth, absorbs the color from the foods you eat.
 Curry’s bright color will likely soak in and stain your teeth after repeated exposure.